schonauchgut/schonauchgut.github.io/index.md

 **Resume**

-Constantin Hoferer, German IP Lawyer
+Constantin Hoferer, LL.M.
+(London) - Fully Qualified Lawyer Constantin is a fully qualified lawyer and expert in Intellectual Property Law.
+He is currently based in Germany.

 ---